Quasisymmetric uniformization and Hausdorff dimensions of Cantor circle Julia sets: Topological conjugacy and hyperbolic components

 In the following, we always assume that $a_i's$ are chosen as in Theorem \ref{parameter-restate} such that the Julia set of $f_{\varrho,d_1,\cdots,d_n}$ is a Cantor set of circles.
 Then there are following four cases (Here we denote by $f:=f_{\varrho,d_1,\cdots,d_n}$ for simplicity): \begin{enumerate} \item If $\varrho=1$ and $n$ is even, then $f(D_0)=D_\infty$ and $f(D_\infty)=D_\infty$; \item If $\varrho=1$ and $n$ is odd, then $f(D_0)=D_0$ and $f(D_\infty)=D_\infty$; \item If $\varrho=0$ and $n$ is odd, then $f(D_0)=D_\infty$ and $f(D_\infty)=D_0$; \item If $\varrho=0$ and $n$ is even, then $f(D_0)=D_0$ and $f(D_\infty)=D_0$. \end{enumerate}

-Note that up to topological conjugacies, we only need to consider the first three cases since the maps in case (d) is conjugate to that of case (a) on their corresponding Julia sets (compare \S\ref{subsec-comb}).
+Note that up to topological conjugacies, we only need to consider the first three cases since every map of case (d) is conjugate to some map of case (a) on their corresponding Julia sets (compare \S\ref{subsec-comb}).
 In particular, cases (a), (b) and (c) have combinations $(\Io;d_1,\cdots,d_n)$, $(\It;d_1,\cdots,d_n)$ and $(\Is;d_1,\cdots,d_n)$ respectively.
 As an immediate corollary of Theorem \ref{thm:conj-resta}, we have

 \begin{cor} Any Cantor circle hyperbolic component $\MH$ in $\MM_d$ contains at least one map $f_{\varrho,d_1,\cdots, d_n}$ with the parameters $a_1,\cdots,a_{n-1}$ given in Theorem \ref{parameter-restate}. \end{cor}